Stackclash/5e-vault/5. Mechanics/Bestiary/Legendary Group/Copper Dragon.md

 Either of these effects might appear in the area around a copper dragon's lair, in addition to or instead of the effects described in the *Monster Manual*:

 - **Distant Melodies.** The ethereal music of woodwinds and bells can be heard carried on the wind within 1 mile of the dragon's lair.
 - **Starlit Stones.** Standing stones are common on hilltops within 1 mile of the dragon's lair.
 The stones shed dim light in a 10-foot radius at night.
 (If the dragon dies, the stones remain, but they no longer shed light.)

-## Is homebrew
-_Source: Monster Manual_

-false